Band Bio and History

 Suzanne Perry and Ryan Lum aka Love Spirals Downwards by Susan Jennings 1992

 FOOTNOTE: In 2000, Lum began working with new collaborator, Anji Bee, under the shortened moniker of Lovespirals.
 The duo have released a half dozen albums, numerous singles and EPs, remixes of and collaborations with other bands, and even one album released under the name Anji Bee.
 Perry, meanwhile, formed a new group in 2002 called Melodyguild, releasing one single and an EP via Projekt Records.
-Perry has also contributed to several songs by Falling You –including “An Angel, Ameliorate” from the NAR award-winning album, Human — plus one track with Sleepthief.
+Perry has also contributed to several songs by Falling You, plus one track with Sleepthief.
 You can read more in the Current Musical Projects section.

 One thought on “Band Bio and History”